Balsamic Pasta Salad with Grilled Vegetables

 Anyway, I was still thinking about those grilled vegetables the next day, so I decided to make a big batch myself.

-There are plenty of things you could do with grilled vegetables, but I decided to toss them with some pasta and an easy herby vinaigrette for the perfect summer pasta salad.
+There are plenty of things you could do with grilled vegetables, but I decided to toss them with some pasta and an easy balsamic vinaigrette for the perfect veg-forward balsamic pasta salad.

 This was so good, It was pretty hard not to eat it all on the spot, but I refrained and instead prepared some lunches for the week.